Skip to main content

 To show that two vectors are equivalent, we need to show they have the same magnitude and same direction.
 We will first calculate the magnitude of each vector.

 To determine the direction of each vector, we will look at their slopes.
-The slope of \(\overrightarrow{PQ}\) is:
+The slope of PQ is

-Given that both vectors \(\overrightarrow{PQ}\) and \(\overrightarrow{RS}\) have the same slopes and are directed upwards and to the left, it follows that they have the same direction.
-Therefore, since they have the same magnitude and direction, we can conclude that \(\overrightarrow{PQ}\) and \(\overrightarrow{RS}\) are equivalent.
+Given that both vectors PQ and RS have the same slopes and are directed upwards and to the left, it follows that they have the same direction.
+Therefore, since they have the same magnitude and direction, we can conclude that PQ and RS are equivalent.

 Subsection 4.3.3 Vector Addition

-If you stand in Tahiti and face Hawaiʻi, you would be looking in the house Haka Hoʻolua or north by west (NbW).
-When the Hōkūleʻa sails from Tahiti back home to Hawaiʻi, it doesn’t head directly towards Hawaiʻi in the house Haka Hoʻolua.
+If we stand in Tahiti and face Hawaiʻi, we would be looking in the house Haka Hoʻolua or north by west (NbW).
+When the Hōkūleʻa sails from Tahiti back home to Hawaiʻi, she doesn’t head directly towards Hawaiʻi in the house Haka Hoʻolua.
 Instead, Hōkūleʻa initially sails north.
-Once the navigator determines that Hōkūleʻa has reached the latitude of Hawaiʻi, approximately \(20^{\circ}\) N, the waʻa then changes course to head westward towards home.
+Once the navigator determines that Hōkūleʻa has reached the latitude of Hawaiʻi, approximately 20 N, the waʻa then changes course to head westward towards home.
 This navigation technique is known as latitude sailing, where knowing the latitude is crucial.
-The navigator can determine the latitude by measuring the altitude of Hokupaʻa (North Star), observing the altitude of stars as they cross the meridian, or watching for pairs of stars that rise or set together.
+The navigator can determine the latitude by measuring the altitude of Hōkūpaʻa (North Star), observing the altitude of stars as they reach their highest point in the sky, or watching for pairs of stars that rise or set together.

 Solution.